 Young tubers are sweet and tender and can be dug from near the surface of the soil where the underground stems are layered and produce the spuds.
 Harvest new potatoes at the end of the season with a spading fork.
 Dig down 4 to 6 inches around the plant and pull out the potatoes.
 When growing new potatoes, keep in mind that the majority of the spuds will be close to the surface and your digging should be as cautious as possible to avoid damage.

 Storing New Potatoes

 Rinse or rub off the dirt on your tubers and allow them to dry.
-Store them at 38 to 40 degrees Fahrenheit in a dry, dark room.
+Store them at 38 to 40 F. (3-4 C.) in a dry, dark room.
 The potatoes can be stored for several months in these conditions.
-Put them in a box or open container and check them frequently for rotten vegetables as rot will spread and can ruin the entire batch quickly.
+Put them in a box or open container and check frequently for rotten potatoes as rot will spread and can ruin the entire batch quickly.